Wizard's Holiday: Characters

 Nita a.k.a.
 Juanita Louise Callahan, as Nita goes on the program, she notices how everything is just too peaceful and calm, thinking that something is wrong.

 Kit a.k.a.
 Christopher R. Rodriguez, Nita's partner, joins Nita on this intragalactic exchange program to Alaalu.

 Ponch, Kit's dog, joins Kit and Nita on the cultural exchange program to Alaalu, and leads them to the paradise planet's shadowy secret.

 Quelt, Alaalu's only wizard (not that Alaalu even needs any other wizards) and is who Nita and Kit stays with.

 Dairine E. Callahan, Nita's sister, gets banned from transporting anywhere out of Earth's solar system and must stay at home to help out her dad on the other wizards.

 Filif a.k.a.
 Filifermanhathhumneits'elhhessaifnith, an alien wizard shaped like a Christmas tree, who is one of the exchange students.

 Sker'ret, an exchange student who resembles of a giant metal centipede and could eat just about anything.
 His species are called the Rirhait.

 Roshaun a.k.a.
 Roshaun ke Nelaid am Seriv am Teliuyve am Meseph am Veliz am Teriaunist am det Nuiiliat, (sometimes am det Wellahit) a humanoid alien wizard prince from Wellakhit and a 'kind of' love interest for Dairine and Carmela.

-Minor characters

-Carmela Rodriguez, Kit's older sister, helps Dairine with the exchange wizards.

-Harold Edward Callahan a.k.a.
-Harry, Dairine and Nita's dad, deals with the aliens comfortably.

-Tom B. Swale & Carl J. Romeo, Kit's, Nita's, and Dairine's advisors/ Senior Wizards 'ground' Dairine.